Clown (Mariah Carey song): Critical reception

 Music critics contrasted "Clown" to other songs on Charmbracelet.
 They viewed it as one of the better tracks (Note: Specifically Craig Seymour of The Atlanta Journal-Constitution, Melissa Ruggieri of the Richmond Times-Dispatch, and Tom Sinclair of Entertainment Weekly) and one of the few whose lyrics carry any verve.
 (Note: Specifically Evelyn McDonnell of the Miami Herald, Jim Farber of the New York Daily News, Randy Lewis of the Los Angeles Times, and Chris Salmon of Time Out) Dave Ferman of The Fort Worth Star-Telegram thought "Clown" was a scant instance in which "Carey still sounds like she has something to prove".
 Writing in Time, Josh Tyrangiel considered the track a worthy exception to the album's theme.
-He summarized the majority of Charmbracelet as "vague allusions to her recent problems" but considered "Clown" particularly candid.
+He summarized most of Charmbracelet as "vague allusions to her recent problems" but considered "Clown" particularly candid.
 In contrast, Scott Robinson of The Courier-Journal felt it was an unnecessary addition.
 The Philadelphia Inquirer critic Tom Moon regarded Carey's "rap-inspired heat" as superior to those of rappers Cam'ron and Jay-Z on the Charmbracelet tracks "Boy (I Need You)" and "You Got Me", respectively.

 "Clown" was compared with similar songs by other artists.
 Chicago Tribune columnist Greg Kot thought the "stuttering, rapid-fire production" resembled a Destiny's Child recording.
 Writing for Amazon.com, Jaan Uhelszki deemed "Clown" the most "compelling musical soap opera since Carly Simon's '70s roman à clef, 'You're So Vain, and Vibes Lola Ogunnaike felt it equaled the impact of "Ether" (2001), a diss song by rapper Nas toward Jay-Z. Craig Seymour of The Atlanta Journal-Constitution placed the track in a pattern of 2002 relationship confession songs.
 He contrasted it with Justin Timberlake addressing Britney Spears in "Cry Me a River".
 Robinson viewed "Clown" as inferior to Timberlake's efforts.
 Stephens likened it to the Pet Shop Boys' "The Night I Fell in Love" (2002) as they both challenge "Eminem's genderphobia and authenticity".

 The song's music and vocal production received mixed reviews.
 Slant Magazines Sal Cinquemani viewed the partnership between Carey and Dre & Vidal as a cunning choice.
 Writing in The Province, Stuart Derdeyn dubbed "Clown" one of "the least obnoxious marriages of studio tricks and vocal histrionics" on Charmbracelet.
 Entertainment Weeklys Tom Sinclair described Carey's voice as "gorgeously nuanced".
 Author Andrew Chan complimented the combination of her "lush melodic sensibilities with contemporary hip-hop's jittery cadences".
 According to Evelyn McDonnell of the Miami Herald, the "verve is undermined by Carey's incessantly saccharine singing".
 Stephens agreed, stating that her vocal performance makes it hard to understand the song's message.
 He thought the music lacked intensity, as the New York Daily News' Jim Farber, who remarked the "melody matched to it is as interchangeable as most of Carey's fare".
 Conversely, Oggunnaike considered it pleasant.